The Great Open Meadow

 and then graciously, without hesitation,

-descend, and vanish into the quiet morning fog
+Descend, and vanish into the quiet morning fog

-of the great open meadow.
+Of the great open meadow.

 A similar post to The Great Open Meadow, by DP Smith: